The Ledge

 Another sister calls out lunchtime, heralding several others carrying large laden trays toward a table off to the side of the studio.
 The whole horde, starving, answer the call and crack open the door on their physical urges.
 They gather around the table and each other, chatting and casually snacking on the fruit and vegetable pickings without any quick motions.
 But first there is a sacred leaderless silence.
 Nobody interferes in another's space, hungry as they are; nobody reaches over and there is no competition, though there isn't enough to go around.
 Some will have to forego.

 She knows she will be one; it's in her character and right for this time.
 It's an easy task.
 She stands still while her sister's green arm reaches over and grabs a green apple slice.
 She has become so accustomed to hunger that it no longer bothers her.
 This is a new plateau in her development: she does feel hunger, but she is indifferent to it.
 And with the distance of indifference, she even trains herself to make it a pleasure – if she wants to.
-But she doesn't care about pleasure, either.
-In her perfect indifference she beholds the veil from which anything can be fashioned.
-Anything can be anything, as they're fond of saying, but of course they don't live this way.
-They live by the strictest routine, in a world where every color is part of a language that weaves an ongoing tapestry of tales they live in, where material fabric speaks a secret code only whose devotees can communicate through because they alone can display the details woven into it in the first place, like mirrors flashing to each other on the sea.
-Often they go all day without speaking.
+But she doesn't care about pleasure.
+In her perfect equanimity she beholds the veil from which anything can be fashioned.
+Anything can be anything, as they're fond of saying, but of course they don't live this.
+They live by the strictest routine, in a world where every color is part of a language that weaves an ongoing tapestry of the myths of their lives, where material fabric speaks a secret code only whose devotees can communicate through because they alone can display the details woven into it in the first place, like mirrors flashing to each other on the sea.
+Sometimes they go all day without speaking.

 A faux-accidental transgression initiates the first dip.
 Mealtimes are a favorite ritual, and nobody appreciates food like the thin, but, like clothes, they appreciate it correctly.
 They worship together, all of them, under one belief, tall, thin, and beautiful.